Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Premenstrual Dysphoric Disorder (PMDD).md

 reducing intake of alcohol, caffeine, and sugar increasing intake of protein stress management and relaxation techniques
-For women with symptoms that can’t be managed by these changes alone, medication and therapy may be necessary.
+For women with symptoms that can’t be managed by these changes alone, therapy may be necessary.
 Cognitive behavioral therapy (CBT) is also a sound form of treatment that can help you learn how to manage your mental and physical symptoms.

 Let’s recap